crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Session Complete.** We have successfully implemented and validated the entire back-end calibration engine.
-The system is now ready for UI development.
+* **Session Complete.** We have successfully implemented, debugged, and validated the entire back-end firmware.
+All sensors are online, the data pipelines are stable, and the calibration engine is fully functional.